bnnm/wwiser/doc/EDITOR.md

 - tracks have a mode that affect how subtracks are used
 - modes work like this
   - normal: plays single subtrack normally (removes other subtracks if selected)
-  - random step: plays one subtrack at random
+  - random step: plays random subtrack, on next call plays another (cannot loop)
-  - sequence step: plays first subtrack; next time track is played next subtrack
+  - sequence step: plays first subtrack, on next call plays next (cannot loop)
   - switch: plays subtracks (probably multiple at the same time) associated to switches
 - final segment duration is changed to last clip of all subtracks
   - so playing one random with a last clip ending earlier plays silence until segment end